 There are two ways to enter:

-1. Enter by post: Please download the entry form here and read the rules
+1. Enter by post: complete the

 entry form and attach each of your poems on separate A4 sheets.
 Please

 only put the title of the poem and the poem itself on the sheets

 but do not put your name.
 Post the completed entry form, your poems and

 a cheque for the full amount due in £ sterling to the address